 As Michael went through the ten reasons, it was clear that nine of the critical steps required an emotional connection to the employee’s peers, leadership and workplace.
 Compensation is the outlier, but strangely where many organizations put their retention efforts.
 Sure, more money is nice, but that, in and of itself, does not keep a good employee happy and satisfied.

-Reasons 1 thru 9 require a deeper emotional and relationship connection that link a company and an employee - because a bigger paycheck, or even a ping pong tables and nap pods, just won't cut it.
+Reasons 1 thru 9 require a deeper emotional and relationship connection that links a company and an employee - because a bigger paycheck, or even ping pong tables and nap pods, just won't cut it.
 There are needs that are brought to the workplace each and every day that the employee and organization share and develop.